sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/nATakam/bhAsaH/abhiShekanATakam.md

 ––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––

- 7. The same names of minor characters, the same type of grammatical irregularities, the same ideas, sentences and [expressions](# "See C R Devadhar's Plays ascribed to Bhasa, their Authenticity & Merits', where he has noted several such repetitions") repeat themselves in these plays.
+ 7. The same names of minor characters, the same type of grammatical irregularities, the same ideas, sentences and expressions[^7] repeat themselves in these plays.

+[^7]: "See C R Devadhar's Plays ascribed to Bhasa, their Authenticity & Merits', where he has noted several such repetitions"

  8. Bharata's rules of dramaturgy are not observed in these plays, in as much as deaths, duels and battles are shown and water is actually brought on the stage